 At their core, your clippers are two small blades moving against each other at incredibly high speeds.
 This rapid movement creates a ton of friction, and where there’s friction, there’s heat.
 A few drops of oil create a thin, lubricating layer between the blades, allowing them to glide smoothly with minimal resistance.
 This simple action drastically lowers the heat generated during a cut.
 Not only does this make the experience more comfortable for your client, but it also prevents the metal blades from expanding due to heat, which can affect performance and cause unnecessary wear on the clipper’s motor.

-Prevent Rust and Corrosion
+Stop Rust and Corrosion in Their Tracks

 Your barbershop is a humid environment, and your tools are constantly exposed to moisture, from sanitizing sprays to the air itself.
 Metal and moisture are a recipe for rust and corrosion, which can permanently damage your blades and render them useless.
 Clipper oil acts as a protective barrier, shielding the metal from the elements.
 By applying oil after cleaning and disinfecting your trimmers, you displace any lingering moisture and seal the steel surface.
 This preventative step is essential for protecting your investment and ensuring your tools are always clean, sharp, and ready for the next client.